Jews around the world celebrated the eight-day festival of Hanukkah which ends on Saturday, Dec 10, this year.

-In 168 B.C. the Holy Temple, the principle place of worship for Jews in Israel, was seized by the Syrian-Greek king Antiochus and made into a temple for the Greek god Zeus.
-Antiochus ordered all Jews to worship Greek gods, and made practicing Judaism punishable by death.
+In 168 B.C. the Holy Temple, the principal place of worship for Jews in Israel, was seized by the Syrian-Greek king Antiochus and made into a temple for the Greek god Zeus.
+Antiochus ordered all Jews to worship Greek gods and made practicing Judaism punishable by death.

 While this really upset the Jewish people, they were afraid to fight back.
 That was until Mattathias, a Jewish high priest, led a revolution and against great odds defeated the Greeks and won back Jerusalem.

 Soon after their victory, the Jews wanted to rededicate the Holy Temple to Judaism through the ritual of burning olive oil in the temple’s menorah for eight days.
 But they discovered that they only had one day's worth of oil left.
 They lit the menorah anyway and to their surprise, the small amount of oil lasted the entire eight days, until fresh olive oil was prepared.

 Hanukkah is a celebration of that miracle.
 A new candle is lit on each night of the festival for eight days, and the ninth candle stays lit.
 The word Hanukkah (or Chanukah) means “dedication” in Hebrew, the language spoken by Jews.